driusan/dewm/src/Keyboard.md

 }
 ```

-And we'll have to grab the key, too.
+We'll have to grab the "q" key, too, before we can test this.

 The GrabKeys is getting a little unwieldy and we can't just keep adding new keys
 to it, so let's re-architecture it a little to have an array of things we want